TheMegamind/Hubitat-Drivers/piholeV6BlockingControl/README.md

   - The parent driver aggregates each child’s blocking status into a JSON string and sets its own “switch” attribute based on whether all Pi-holes are “enabled,” any are “error,” etc.

 - **Automatic Removal of Unused Child Devices**
-  - If a Pi-hole is removed from the JSON (or its name changes), the parent can remove the old child device so your Hubitat stays in sync.
+  - If a Pi-hole is removed from the JSON (or its name changes), the parent can remove the old child device so Hubitat stays in sync.

 - **Auto-Refresh**
   - Optional periodic refresh of each Pi-hole’s status.
 The child driver re-authenticates if needed and updates the parent aggregator.